 Publication: ELSEVIER Infrared Physics & Technology, Volume 72, September 2015, Pages 37–51

 In this paper a novel IR and VIS image fusion framework is proposed by combining multi-scale decomposition and guided filter.
-The proposed scheme could not only preserve the details of source IR and VI images but could also suppress the artifacts effectively by combining the advantages of multi-scale decomposition and guided filter.
+The proposed scheme could not only preserve the details of source IR and VI images but could also suppress the artefacts effectively by combining the advantages of multi-scale decomposition and guided filter.

 First, both IR and VIS images are decomposed with a multi-scale edge-preserving filter.
 Saliency maps of IR and VIS images are then calculated on the basis of phase congruency.
 Subsequently, the guided filtering is adopted to generate weighting maps.
 Finally, the resultant image is reconstructed with the weighting maps.
 Phase congruency (PC) rather than Laplace operator is adopted in this study to obtain better saliency maps, which improves the performance of the proposed method.
 Representative experiments show that the proposed method outperforms existing methods in image quality.